This article helps you:

 You can't create a new flag until you’ve created a deployment, and either installed the SDK or are set up to call the evaluation REST API.
 Once you've done that, follow these steps:

-1. From the main Experiment page, navigate to Flags in the left-hand sidebar.
+Navigate to Experiment > Feature Flags in the left-hand sidebar.
 Click + Create Feature Flag.

 The best bucketing unit is usually the user.
 However, in some B2B use cases, you might want to use company ID or city as the bucketing unit.
 For example, bucketing by company ID ensures that all users in a particular company have the same user experience.
 Be sure the Stable Unit Treatment Value Assumption holds for whichever unit you choose.